4m1g0/tinygs-wiki/Ground-Station-configuration.md

 | Lora_SCK | 18 |

 # Adding a custom board to the system
 If you are planning to build your custom board, we recommend using one of the existant pin congigurations.
 In case you already have a board with a different configuration and is not possible to change, you can add your own pin configuration.
-To do so you can follow the example show in this commit: https://github.com/G4lile0/ESP32-OLED-Fossa-GroundStation/commit/d1f280fba51e214ca8b717e6b36ed69d5d22f68a
+To do so you can follow the example shown in this commit: https://github.com/G4lile0/ESP32-OLED-Fossa-GroundStation/commit/d1f280fba51e214ca8b717e6b36ed69d5d22f68a

 These are the steps:
 * In `FossaGroundStation/src/ConfigManager/ConfigManager.cpp` add a new line to the `boards` variable with your pin definitions.